rendis/devtoolkit/README.md

 ## Usage

-### Working with Concurrency
+### Execute functions concurrently

-For handling concurrency, devtoolkit provides a `ConcurrentExec` type that allows to execute a series of functions concurrently.
+For handling concurrency, devtoolkit provides `ConcurrentExec` and `ConcurrentWorkers` that allows to execute a series of functions concurrently.
 The library offers a convenient way to manage concurrent execution, allowing to cancel execution, retrieve results and errors, and check when execution is done.

-#### Creating and running concurrent functions
+#### Running concurrent functions

 Here's an example of how to create and run concurrent functions with `ConcurrentExec`.